happybono/SonataSmooth/README.md

 ### v5.7.0.0
 #### March 24, 2026
-> Savitzky–Golay numerical stability : Replaced Gauss-Jordan normal-equation inversion (AᵀA) with Householder QR decomposition for all SG coefficient builders.
+> Savitzky-Golay numerical stability : Replaced Gauss-Jordan normal-equation inversion (AᵀA) with Householder QR decomposition for all SG coefficient builders.
 Reduces condition-number sensitivity for high polynomial orders and narrow windows.<br><br>
 > Adaptive boundary mode kernel centering fix : Weighted filters (Binomial Average, Binomial Median, Gaussian, Gaussian Weighted Median) now use the original pre-computed kernel restricted to available offsets and centered on position `i`, instead of recomputing a shorter kernel centered on the truncated window.
 This eliminates implementation-induced phase shift; only the inherent mathematical asymmetry from the window extent remains.<br><br>
 > Rectangular (uniform weights) and Savitzky-Golay (asymmetric polynomial coefficients) were already correct and remain unchanged.<br><br>
 > UI tooltip updated from "Adaptive (local polynomial + median)" to "Adaptive".<br><br>